SpiffInc/mpdecimal/README.md

 mix run --no-halt bench/stress_test.exs > stress_output.txt
 ```

 Now watch monitor the beam until it becomes idle again and check that the memory usage is flat.
-You can also check the contents of the `stress_output.txt` which should container the `1,000 processes * 10,000 random numbers = 10M` periods that were printed out along with a few notes like "all processes started".
+You can also check the contents of the `stress_output.txt` which should container the `500 processes * 40,000 random numbers = 20M` periods that were printed out along with a few notes like "processes started".

 > You may want to close down your editor to make sure there isn't a lanaguage server running in the background.
 This way you can be sure which process you're watching.